networktocode/awesome-network-automation/README.md

  - [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
  - [Learn Python the Hardway](https://learnpythonthehardway.org) - Learn Python The Hard Way takes you from absolute zero to able to read and write basic Python, giving you the tools to understand other documentation and books about Python.
  - [Python at Codecademy](https://www.codecademy.com/learn/learn-python-3) - Learn Python by Codecademy.
- - [Python data structures](https://www.devnetexperttraining.com/articles/python-looping) - Examples on how to access data in nested structures of lists and dicts
+ - [Python data structures](https://www.devnetexperttraining.com/articles/python-looping) - Examples on how to access data in nested structures of lists and dicts.
  - [Python Programming Guides and Tutorials - Python Central](https://pythoncentral.io/) - Experienced Python programmers and enthusiasts from around the world that are eager to share their experience.

 ## Go